 7. Call your creditors.
 Your mortgage bank, auto lease company and credit card lenders may be willing to work with you.
 Call!
 Often, creditors have a special department devoted to hardship cases.
 They may lower payments or interest rates on outstanding balances.
 And try back in about a week if your first call doesn’t go well, says Michael Goodman, a CPA with Wealthstream Advisors in New York City.
 “You may talk to another person who is more willing to work with you – or even ask to talk to a supervisor.
 People tend to assume they have no bargaining power.
 That’s just not true.”

 8. Get help.
 Several organizations offer financial services for a fee – or even free.
 Be careful; scams abound.
 Goodman recommends two strategies.
-First, educate yourself with helpful consumer websites like the American Institute of Certified Public Accountants (AICPA).
+First, educate yourself with helpful consumer websites like the 360 Degrees of Financial Literacy website from the American Institute of Certified Public Accountants (AICPA).
 Second, seek out financial planners from reputable sources like the AICPA, National Association of Financial Planners or National Foundation for Credit Counseling.
 If you have a consultant who prepares your taxes, he or she may provide some financial assistance for free or at a low hourly cost.

 9. Think historically.
 This isn’t the first time the economy has shrunk and home prices plummeted.
 After a time of recession, the economy eventually strengthens.
 But don’t wait for that to get in control of your finances.
 Remember why you’re saving: For your family’s financial future (think: retirement and college) – and peace of mind today!

 What are some of your best tips for keeping family finances in check?

 This post was originally published in 2010 and has been updated in 2016.